Almost the first thing our car wreck clients want to know is, “How much is my case worth?”

 Over the years, thousands of clients have leaned on Tricia Dennis or Russell King to maximize the value of their claim.

-Our initial consultation is always free and we only work on a contingency fee basis, which means you only have to pay us if we recover damages for your claim.
+Our initial strategy session is always free and we only work on a contingency fee basis, which means you only have to pay us if we recover damages for your claim.

 Should I Trust One Of Those Settlement Calculators I Find On Line?